victoryeo/Ethereum_react_redux/README.md

-This is a demo project , it accesses Ethereum blockchain.
+This is a demo project , it accesses the Ethereum blockchain using web3.

-The state is in react redux store.
+The state is managed in react redux store.